 Other transitions are identified differently based on the node class in which they are identified.
 For example, the HTMLOpenTag class uses Nokogiri to parse its HTML source to find link and form transitions.
 The ERBOutputTag class checks the s-expression for its Ruby source code to find calls to Rails methods such as link_to and link_to_unless_current.

 Once transitions have been identified, a new instance of the ComponentInteractionModel class can be constructed with the atomic sections, component expression, and list of transitions for that ERB file.
-The final produce of my ASM tool is a single CIM or a list of CIMs, depending on whether the single_file_generator.rb or the generator.rb script was used.
+The final output of my ASM tool is a single CIM or a list of CIMs, depending on whether the single_file_generator.rb or the generator.rb script was used.

+3b.
 Testing the ASM Tool